This post may contain affiliate links. Please read our disclosure policy.

 • Perfect Prick: Before baking the potato, pierce it with a fork a few times.
 This allows steam to escape and prevents it from bursting.

-• Room Temperature Rules: Take your cream cheese, butter, and sour cream out of the fridge at least 30 minutes before mixing.
+• Room Temperature Rules: Take your butter and sour cream out of the fridge at least 30 minutes before mixing.
 Room temperature ingredients blend smoother, creating a luxurious texture.

 • Don’t Over-Mash: Leave some potato chunks for a delightful textural contrast.